-Old Colony staff members are required to report immediately to the principal or dean of students or to the superintendent when the principal or assistant principal is the alleged aggressor or to the school committee or designee when the superintendent is the alleged aggressor, any instance of bullying or retaliation the staff member becomes aware of or witnesses.
+Old Colony staff members are required to report immediately to the Principal or Dean of Students or to the Superintendent when the Principal or other Administrator is the alleged aggressor or to the School Committee or designee when the Superintendent is the alleged aggressor, any instance of bullying or retaliation the staff member becomes aware of or witnesses.
 Oral reports made by or to a staff member shall be recorded on a District Discipline Form or an Incident Reporting Form.
-The requirement to report to the principal or dean of students does not limit the authority of the staff member to respond to behavioral or disciplinary incidents consistent with the Old Colony Regional Vocational Technical High School District policies and procedures for behavior management and discipline.
+The requirement to report to the Principal or Dean of Students does not limit the authority of the staff member to respond to behavioral or disciplinary incidents consistent with the Old Colony Regional Vocational Technical High School District policies and procedures for behavior management and discipline.